Henr1k-H1/mwzCooldown/README.md

 - Add a notifications
   - when a cooldown timer is over
   - when nothing is on cooldown
+- Light mode and toggle between dark and light mode

 ## Frontend
 - <a href="https://react.dev/" target="_blank">React</a>